rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished week one.
 The remaining two programming exercises were on regularisation and gradient checking.

 **Thoughts:** It was a bit of a slog to get through the other two programming exercises today.
 For one thing, I kept getting tripped up by the automatic grading system.
 (One of them was because I was using a numpy.float64 instead of a regular Python float - the other I think was I used < instead of <=, but I'm not certain.)
 But I wanted to finish them today because otherwise I would have to switch to a later course session.

+### Day 69: 28 May 2018

+**Today's Progress**: Started the week two videos.
+This week is all about (even more) alternatives to gradient descent - mini-batch gradient descent, momentum, RMSprop, and Adam.

+**Thoughts:** The Machine Learning course was good preparation for this, not least because I've covered mini-batch gradient descent before.
+I'll be taking the quiz and starting on the programming exercise tomorrow, so I'll see how that goes.